 The whole vision has become to you like the words of a book that is sealed, which men deliver to one who is literate, saying, “Read this, please.”
 And he says, “I cannot, for it is sealed.”
 Then the book is delivered to one who is illiterate, saying, “Read this, please.”
 And he says, “I am not literate.”

 a.
-A book that is sealed, which men deliver to one who is literate: Isaiah likened Jerusalem to the blind and to the drunk.
-Now, he likens them to the illiterate.
-But this isn’t a literal literacy, because the literate man receives the vision of God, but to him it is like a sealed book.
-When the book of the vision is brought to the illiterate man, he does no better (I am not literate).
+A book that is sealed, which men deliver to one who is literate: Isaiah had likened Jerusalem to the blind and to the drunk.
+Here, he likened them to the illiterate.
+But this wasn’t a literal literacy, because the literate man received the vision of God, but to him it was like a sealed book.
+When the book of the vision was brought to the illiterate man, he did no better (I am not literate).

 b.
-Read this, please: Many today “read” or “receive” God’s word like an illiterate man “reads” the newspaper.
+Read this, please: Many today read or receive God’s word like an illiterate man “reads” the newspaper.
 They can pick out a few words here and there, and they can certainly look at the pictures.
 They can sit with an open newspaper, enjoy themselves to some degree, and appear to be reading.
-But the true content really escapes them.
+But the true content of what is written has no impact on them.

 “Inasmuch as these people draw near with their mouths

 But have removed their hearts far from Me,